 To ensure consistency between the information and forms accessed by users of our website, many of the links offered within are best done by directing the reader to the real source material.

 National Advancements Team – General Resources:

-- You may have noticed that the new 2013 Eagle Scout Rank Application (ESRA) contains a third page.
-This update did not change the content of the first two pages of the 2013 version of the ESRA (except for the NESA note at the bottom of page 2).
+- You may have noticed that the new 2013 & 2014 Eagle Scout Rank Applications (ESRA) contain a third page.
+This is an optional page, and should NOT be submitted to Council.
 The National Eagle Scout Association (NESA) wanted a way to maintain contact with new Eagle Scouts and this appeared to be the best way to start the process.

 - In fact, this third page is OPTIONAL – completed at the discretion of the Eagle Scout Candidates, and/or his parents).
 As such, the third page must not be sent with the ESRA for certification.

 - It must also not be included in the Eagle Scout Package.
 It is a voluntary form provided by NESA and should be sent directly to NESA, by the Scout’s family.

 NCAC Advancements & Recognition Committee Resources: